Single women experience slower home appreciation than single men

 While this may not sound like a lot, for a 30-year fixed mortgage it adds up.

 Essentially a man could pay upwards of $26,000 less in interest over the lifespan of the loan than would a woman.
 The authors of the study say the factoring difference is women choose lenders based on recommendation; men tend to search for the lowest rates.

 Now not all single female homeowners lose value on their homes.
 There are plenty of women in some markets who are actually outperforming single men in terms of return on investment on their homes according to Blomquist.

-Markets like Washington D.C, New Jersey, Nevada and New York are all great exceptions to the numbers.Click to see today's rates (Oct 22nd, 2017)
+Markets like Washington D.C, New Jersey, Nevada and New York are all great exceptions to the numbers.Verify your new rate (Dec 13th, 2017)